lizardcat/campus-events/README.md

   - Admins can create, edit, and delete events
   - Event images with fallback support

-- **Bookmark System**
+- **Bookmark & Event Registration System**

-  - Users can bookmark or unbookmark events from both the main list and modal view
+  - Users can bookmark or unbookmark events and register or unregister events from both the main list and modal view
-  - Bookmarks are synchronized across dashboard and event listings
+  - Bookmarks and event registrations are synchronized across dashboard and event listings

 - **Commenting System**